bioinfodlsu/phage-host-prediction/README.md

 Each row in the results file contains two comma-separated values: a host genus and the predicted class probability.
 The rows are sorted in order of decreasing class probability.
 Hence, the first row in the results file corresponds to the top-ranked prediction.

+Under the hood, this script first converts each sequence into a protein embedding using ProtT5 (the top-performing protein language model based on our experiments) and then passes the embedding to a random forest classifier trained on our _entire_ dataset.

 ### Training PHIEmbed

 ```